heheli3001/myProject/README.md

+# calculator-gui
-# A simple calculator application with gui written by CPP and QT
+A simple calculator application with gui written by CPP and QT